What Do Food and Tobacco Baking Machine Operator Do?

 - Wafer Machine Operator

-Job Opportunities for Food and Tobacco Baking Machine Operators
+Are There Job Opportunities for Food and Tobacco Baking Machine Operators?

-In the United States, there were 20,100 jobs for Food and Tobacco Baking Machine Operator in 2016.
+There were about 20,100 jobs for Food and Tobacco Baking Machine Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Food and Tobacco Baking Machine Operator.
 There will be an estimated 2,200 positions for Food & Tobacco Baking Machine Operator per year.

 The states with the most job growth for Food & Tobacco Baking Machine Operator are Washington, Utah, and Nevada.
 Watch out if you plan on working in Maine, North Carolina, or Vermont.
 These states have the worst job growth for this type of profession.